 Tags: Interview Preparation, Job Search Strategy, Networking, Transferable Skills

-As a graduating senior counting down the last of your college days, there’s still time to leave campus armed with a solid job search strategy.
+As a graduating college student counting down the last of your college days, there’s still time to leave campus armed with a solid job search strategy.
 The college career services office is a valuable resource and a great place to begin your journey, but many entry-level job seekers don’t look beyond career services, missing an abundance of third-party assistance in the process.

 Unfortunately, many future graduates don’t even make it to career services.
 Avenica research shows that nearly 35 percent of candidates surveyed had never set foot in their campus career services office, while another 71 percent indicated they had only visited the office two or fewer times.